-If you are an artist, writer, software developer, or business owner in Nepal, copyright is a valuable asset.
-Whether you’re selling your content, licensing your software, or transferring rights to a company, it’s important to understand how copyright transfer or licensing works in Nepal.
+If you are an artist, writer, software developer, or business owner in Nepal, copyright is one of your most valuable assets.
+Whether you sell your creative work, license your software, or give permission to another company, it’s important to understand how copyright transfer and licensing work in Nepal.

-In this guide, Company Sewa explains the legal process, documents required, and key differences between transfer and license of copyright.
+In this guide, We will explains the legal process, required documents, and main differences between transferring and licensing copyright.

 What is Copyright?

-Copyright is the legal right of an original creator to control how their work is used.
+Copyright is a legal right that protects your original work and gives you control over how it is used.
 It applies to:

 - Music, movies, and videos